sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 date: "2021-07-20"
 humanDate: "July 20, 2021"
 title: "Angular & React & Vue Comparison"
-cardText: "In this post I've made a comparison about application life cycle of 3 trending UI library&frameworks."
+cardText: "In this post, I've made a comparison about the application life cycle of 3 trending UI library&frameworks."
 image: "../images/comparison1.png"
 ---